Best bike brands: Bicycle companies we trust

 As with Bianchi, Wilier is another Italian bike brand with a long history, in its case stretching back to 1906, and with an illustrious record in competition and a string of grand tour victories to its name.

-In 2024, it sponsors two WorldTour pro teams, providing a range of high performance bikes.
+It's sponsored a range of WorldTour pro teams, with Mark Cavendish racking up his 35th Tour de France stage win on the Filante SLR in 2024.
 It also has an extensive range of performance gravel bikes, tri bikes, MTBs and electric bikes.
 It has a slightly lower profile than its Italian competitors above, but still offers innovative and desirable bikes, with its pro-level race bikes among the most attractive in the peloton.

 The Filante SLR's sleek lines and integrated cockpit allow it to slice through the air, making it the choice of Wilier's pro riders.
 Wilier has some great paint jobs and you can order custom colours too.